Doctors often use some type of diagnostic imaging for getting a better look at the bodies of their patients.

 CT scan develops detailed, high-quality images of blood vessels, bones, soft tissues, and other internal organs, using which doctors can diagnose medical conditions like cancer, heart disease, and so on.

 Ultrasound is another diagnostic tool that helps to see images of internal organs of the body, especially the joint structures.
-Ultrasound imaging or sonography uses high-frequency sound waves for creating a live video image of the internal organs of the body.
+Ultrasound imaging or sonography uses high-frequency sound waves to create a live video image of the internal organs of the body.

-Ultrasound can capture the movements of the internal organs of the body as well as the flowing of blood through blood vessels as it captures real-time images of the body.
+Ultrasound can capture the movements of the internal organs of the body as well as the flow of blood through blood vessels as it captures real-time images of the body.

 Comparison Table